GAA/TILDA organise 'How to Age Well' seminars

-Free talks open to the general public, organised by the GAA’s County Health & Wellbeing Committees, will take place in Longford (March 11), Limerick (March 20), Donegal (March 22), and Mayo and Cork later in 2019 (dates to be confirmed).
+These free to attend talks are open to the general public, organised by the GAA’s County Health & Wellbeing Committees, have taken place in Longford (March 11), Limerick (March 20), Donegal (March 22), Mayo (September 23) and will go ahead in Cork (October 17).
 The content will highlight themes including the importance of exercise, diet, social connectedness, purpose, and location.

 GAA President John Horan said: “The GAA is proud to represent every age demographic in Ireland.
 These talks are not just for GAA members, they are for anyone in the community that is interested in ageing well.
 Irish Life is a long-standing CSR partner of the GAA Healthy Club Project and we’re delighted to broaden that relationship through this collaboration with TILDA.”